6A31/stats5b5t-documentation/doc/api.md

 y = request

 > raw(y)
-Returns the raw JSON string from the api call
+Returns the raw JSON string from the api call.

 > uuid(y)
-Returns the UUID of the requested profile
+Returns the UUID of the requested profile.

 > ratio(y)
-Returns the Kill / Death ratio of the requested profile
+Returns the Kill / Death ratio of the requested profile.

 > kills(y)
-Returns the Kills of the requested profile
+Returns the Kills of the requested profile.

 > deaths(y)
-Returns the Deaths of the requested profile
+Returns the Deaths of the requested profile.

 > joindate
 Returns the Joindate of the requested profile.
 Returned value: str Text

 > lastplayed(y)
-Returns the time the requested profile was last seen online Returned value: str Text
+Returns the time the requested profile was last seen online.
+Returned value: str Text

 > leaves(y)
-Returns the amount of times a user has left the server
+Returns the amount of times a user has left the server.

 > enderpearls(y)
-Returns the amount of enderpearls a user has thrown
+Returns the amount of enderpearls a user has thrown.

 > crystal(y)
-Returns the amount of crystals a user has placed
+Returns the amount of crystals a user has placed.

 > damage(y)
 Returns the amount of damage a user has given

 > damagetaken(y)
-Returns the amount of damage a user has taken
+Returns the amount of damage a user has taken.

 > mobkills(y)
-Returns the amount of mobs that a user has killed
+Returns the amount of mobs that a user has killed.

 > jumps(y)
-Returns the amount of times a user jumped
+Returns the amount of times a user jumped.

 > timesincedeath(y)
-Returns the amount of time that has passed since the user was last killed Returned value: Ticks
+Returns the amount of time that has passed since the user was last killed.
+Returned value: Ticks
 20 Ticks = 1 second.
 Divide all ticks by 20 to get seconds

 > score(y)
-Returns a users score
+Returns a users score.

 > healt(y)
-Returns a users health from the last time he logged out
+Returns a users health from the last time he logged out.

 > platime(y)
-Returns a users playtime
+Returns a users playtime.
 Returned value: Ticks
 20 Ticks = 1 second.
 Divide all ticks by 20 to get seconds

 > recordtime(y)
-Returns the time this data was taken
+Returns the time this data was taken.
 Returned value: str Text